hrithik2105/BrainTumorClassification/README.md

 # BrainTumorClassification
-Brain Tumor Classification application using CNN
+Brain Tumor Classification application using CNN built on Gradio using Google Colab